 The flexibility to work remotely allows you to design from anywhere.
 There is a growing demand for digital content, and this job offers a steady income and the freedom to work for clients around the world.

-An online mystery shopper is someone who evaluates the shopping experience on an e-commerce website.
-They access and report on everything from browsing to checkout and give feedback on how to improve customer service.
 You don’t need any formal qualifications to become one.
-All you need is basic online shopping experiences and a good eye for detail.
+All you need is basic online shopping experience and a good eye for detail.

 You can find online mystery shopper gigs on sites like Market Force, BestMark, and Secret Shopper.
 In most jobs, you get paid per task, usually between $10 and $75, depending on how complex the assignment is.